Getting started with Git

 git commit --all, which is kind of like gathering everyone for the picture!
 However, it’s almost always better to explicitly add things to the staging area, because you might commit changes you forgot you made.
 (Going back to snapshots, you might get the extra with incomplete makeup walking on the stage for the snapshot because you used

 -a!)
 Try to stage things manually, or you might find yourself searching for “git undo commit” more than you would like!

 At the moment, our changes are only recorded locally, on our computer.
 If we wanted to work collaboratively with someone else they would have no way of seeing what we’ve done.
 We will fix that in the next episode by using GitHub to share our work.

-Git uses a two-stage commit process.
-Changes to files must first be added to the staging area, then committed to the repository
+Git uses a two-step process to record changes to your files.
+Changes to files must first be added to the staging area, then committed to the Git repository.